 The same applies to special uses for which a building permit is required under the provisions of building law (e.g. outdoor bar areas, stationary sales stands).

-The granting of a special use permit is a discretionary decision; it may only be granted for a limited period of time or on revocation, may be subject to conditions, and is usually associated with the payment of special use fees.
+The granting of a special use permit is a discretionary decision; it may only be granted for a limited period of time or may be revoked, may be subject to conditions and is usually associated with the payment of special use fees.

 You wish to use a state or federal highway outside of a local thoroughfare not for traffic purposes, but for your own interests or commercial activities.